romqrq/Pawer/README.md

 10. One feedback per user

-    - Creation of a separate collection for the feedbacks containing the id for the store or service that is receiving the feedback, the id of the user who left the feedback, the positive or negative feedback and add a field for a text feedback where the user can write and explain the reasons for the feedback.
+    - Creation of an independent collection for the feedbacks containing the id for the store or service that is receiving the feedback, the id of the user who left the feedback, the positive or negative feedback and add a field for a text feedback where the user can write and explain the reasons for the feedback.

 This section will continue to grow as the site is deployed to it's own domain.
 New issues and needs will be found as we continually reevaluate the application and other can become apparent as the site is used.

 # Information Architecture

-### Database Choice
+## Database Choice

 As a course requirement, this project is based on a NoSQL database structure.
 This project was molded to suit better the database characteristics but it could also have been based on a SQL database structure.
 This project uses the NoSQL MongoDB Database.